kblok/kblok.github.io/_posts/2020-09-24-playwright-sharp-joins-microsoft.md

 ## It's our project

 Playwright Sharp uses the MIT License.
-That means that Playwright Sharp is mine, and also yours, and also Microsoft's.
+That means that Playwright Sharp is mine, and it's also yours, and it's also Microsoft's.

 You can do the same!
 You can fork the project and make it better.

 ## Playwright team rocks!

 They could just copy my code and ship it with a different name.
 But instead, they opened the doors of their team and embraced the  Playwright Sharp project.
+They have a great vision for the project and they know where the project goes.

 # But, why?